June 7, 2023

 The Bill also utterly fails to define the core element of “hate”, wanting to criminalise “hate speech” without telling people what “hate” is.

-This wide definition of the element of harm (that includes nebulous concepts) and the failure to define the element of hate leads to a definition of hate speech that is unclear and/or vague and/or ambiguous.
+This wide definition of the element of harm and the failure to define hate leads to a definition of hate speech that is unclear and/or vague and/or ambiguous.

 The result is that people will not know whether their expression will be seen to be harmful or to incite harm and promote or propagate hate.
 Such uncertainty will cause people to be silent and self-censor rather than run the risk of facing possible “hate speech” charges.

-Problem 4 – The Bill Contravenes to the Rule of Law
+Problem 4 – The Bill contravenes the rule of law

-One, by failing to define the element of hate in the proposed crime of hate speech, Parliament abdicates its legislative responsibility to the Magistrate’s Courts (Regional Courts) and High Court charged with hearing these cases and is thereby acting irrationally in the exercise of its legislative powers.
+One, by failing to define the element of hate in the proposed crime of hate speech, Parliament abdicates its legislative responsibility to the Magistrate’s Courts and High Court charged with hearing these cases and is thereby acting irrationally.

 Two, this results in an unclear criminal law that members of the public will not be able to know beforehand that they are breaking.

-Problem 5 – The Bill Fails Section 36 (The Justification Analysis)
+Problem 5 – The Bill fails section 36

-FORSA submits that the Bill will not pass constitutional muster under section 36 of the Constitution for its limitation on the right of freedom of expression (section 16(1) of the Constitution), because there are less restrictive means available to achieve the Bill’s purpose – namely the different criminal and civil laws covered above - and these means are already being effectively used.
+FOR SA submits that the Bill will not pass constitutional muster under section 36 of the Constitution for its limitation on the right of freedom of expression (section 16(1)), because there are less restrictive means available to achieve the Bill’s purpose – namely the different criminal and civil laws covered above – and these means are already being effectively used.

 In light of all of the above, FOR SA submitted that the Bill is unconstitutional, because it: